 Introduction

 WRC-27 Agenda Item 1.15 considers possible new or modified space research service (space-to-space) allocations, for future development of communications on the lunar surface and between lunar orbit and the lunar surface, in accordance with Resolution 680 (WRC 23).
-This contribution proposes a draft reply liaison statement to WP 7B with relevant technical information of airborne weather radars and airport surveillance radars operating in the frequency bands 5 350-5 470 MHz and 2 700-2 900 MHz, respectively.
+This contribution proposes a draft reply liaison statement to WP 7B with relevant technical information of systems operating in-bands and adjacent bands, as appropriate, to the proposed frequency bands under WRC-27 AI 1.15.

 Attachment: 1